 I did make my double chocolate black forest cake in three 6 inch layers but this chantilly cream may not hold up to three layers very well.
 If you do want to do that, you totally can – the cake makes three 14oz layers.
 However, I recommend dissolving 1 teaspoon of gelatin into 1 Tablespoon of warm water and adding it to the whipped cream before beating.
 Then refrigerate the cake for 20-30 minutes between stacking each layer.

 This white forest cake will need to be stored in the refrigerator since it’s just frosted with whipped cream.
 It’s also best to keep it covered with a cake dome if you are storing it in the refrigerator.
 Since it’s not frosted with buttercream on the outside, the cake dries out quicker.

-It’s easier to slice if you refrigerate the cake with the whipped cream for a few hours.
+It’s easier to slice if you refrigerate the cake with the chantilly cream for a few hours.
 However, whipped cream doesn’t hold up great though so it’s best eaten within a couple of days.

 How to make the cake in advance

 If you want to work ahead, you can bake the cake layers, wrap them in plastic wrap and keep them on the counter for 1-2 days or freeze for up to a few weeks.
 You can also make the cherry filling a few days in advance and store it in the refrigerator.
 Then make the whipped cream and assemble the day of or before serving.